heptarch/heptarch.github.io/drafts/demon.md

  tetragrammaton, and bade him construct the great temple.
  Once complete, Solomon removed the bindings to see a further demonstration of the demon's powers.
-Ashmedai flung him a thousand miles away and replaced him as king!
+Ashmedai flung him a thousand miles away and usurped him as king!
 Curiosity is a right begoo.
 But the Rabbis recognized him from some impoverished token of his kingship, and restored him to the throne."
 He removes his spectacles and dismounts.